weakish/weakish.github.com/dive-into/osx.md

 ## Mouse

 Unselect "Scroll direction: Natural" in System Preferences > Mouse.
-(The direction may be natural to touch screen, but it is not natural for mouse at all.)
+(The direction may be natural to touch screens, but it is not natural for mouses at all.)

 ## Trackpad